Gambling in China: Online gambling

 The Chinese government sought to persuade the Philippines to ban online gambling.
 In the view of the Chinese government, online gaming undermines Chinese financial institutions and creates crime and social problems in China.
 The Duterte government did not want to restrain the online gaming industry because of the huge revenues it produced for the state, although after an August 2019 meeting between Duterte and Chinese leader Xi Jinping, the Philippines increased its raids on illegal gambling operators.
 After the election of presidential election of Bongbong Marcos, the Philippines took a harsher stance against online gambling, and in September 2022, the Philippines Department of Justice announced that it would shut down more than 100 online gambling operators and deport approximately 40,000 Chinese nationals working in the online gambling sector.

 Before 2020, a significant number of Chinese online gambling operations operated from Cambodia, particularly Sihanoukville.
 In 2018, Cambodia and China established a joint law enforcement partnership.
 In 2019, they opened the National Police's Anti-Technology Crime Division joint operations center in Phnom Penh.
 A day after the center's inauguration, more than 100 Chinese were arrested and deported from Cambodia to China to be prosecuted.
 Cambodia banned online gambling effective in 2020.
 Many of the Chinese gambling operators who left Cambodia after the ban did not return to China.
 Instead, many migrated to Karen State, Myanmar, in the Myanmar-Thai border region where they established gambling operations.

 In 2024, the Chinese Ministry of Public Security dismantled more than 4,500 online gambling platforms.

+In the 2020s, illicit online gambling operations targeting mainland China increasingly intersected with cyber-fraud and human trafficking compounds in Southeast Asia, particularly within border regions of Myanmar (such as Laukkaing and Myawaddy), Laos, and Cambodia.
+Operating out of special economic zones and autonomous enclave regions, these networks lured foreign and Chinese nationals with job offers before forcing them to run illegal gaming and telecommunications fraud operations targeting mainland residents.

 History

 Dice games have historically been a popular form of gambling in China.
-Among oldest recorded accounts of gambling date back to 3,000 years ago in China where "keno" was first played to fund the construction of the Great Wall.
+Among the oldest recorded accounts of gambling date back to 3,000 years ago in China where "keno" was first played to fund the construction of the Great Wall.